manjushandilya/manjushandilya/readme.md

-- 👋 Hi, I’m @manjushandilya
+- 👋 Hi, I’m Manjunath Sathyanarayana
-- 👀 I’m a techie
+- 👀 I’m a java developer by profession, and exploring a lot of other curious topics
-- 🌱 I’m currently learning cryptocurrency
+- 🌱 I’m curious on a number of topics, an believe in learning always, as it's a journey and not a destination
-- 💞️ I’m looking to collaborate on rapid application development
+- 💞️ I’m looking to expand my knowledge in areas like full stack development, microservices, data engineering, etc
-- 📫 I'm reachable at manjunath.sathyanarayana@gmail.com
+- 📫 I'm reachable at mailtp:manjunath.sathyanarayana@gmail.com, tel:+919880362658

 <!---
 manjushandilya/manjushandilya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.